 Advantages:

-• Very affordable: It is the primary reason why Hetzner is popular.
+- Very affordable: It is the primary reason why Hetzner is popular.
 You can rent dedicated CPU hosting (2 cores and 4GB of RAM) for approximately $15 USD.

-• A sufficient level of security: Hetzner has safeguarding features that are typically not available on unmanaged cloud hosts.
+- A sufficient level of security: Hetzner has safeguarding features that are typically not available on unmanaged cloud hosts.

 Downsides:

-• Fewer locations: Hetzner only operates 4 data centers located in Germany, Finland, the USA, and Singapore.
+- Fewer locations: Hetzner operates only 4 data centers, located in Germany, Finland, the USA, and Singapore.

 Amazon Lightsail